hassio-addons/repository/README.md

 ![Supports amd64 Architecture][zerotier-amd64-shield]
 ![Supports i386 Architecture][zerotier-i386-shield]

-Radically simplify your network with a virtual networking layer that works the same everywhere
+Radically simplify your network with a virtual networking layer that works the same everywhere.

 [:books: ZeroTier One add-on documentation][addon-doc-zerotier]